permaweb/aos/README.md

 # AOS REPL

+> NOTE: This is very experimental, use for research and development purposes only.

 The repl is a thin client to access and execute ao contracts on the permaweb.

 ## Getting Started